Brightstar-Research/Constants/README.md

 This project adheres to a Code of Conduct.
 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.

+## Financial Disclaimer

+**IMPORTANT**: This software contains financial market data and information.
+Please read the [DISCLAIMER.md](DISCLAIMER.md) file carefully before using this software.
+The software is provided for informational purposes only and does not constitute investment, trading, or financial advice.
+Trading and investing involve substantial risk of loss.

 ## Copyright

 Copyright (c) 2025 Brightstar Research LLP, Deshik Narasimha.
 All rights reserved.